Tyzar/mantra-compose-paging/readme.md

 stored as `List<Book>`.
 For another properties at `MtrPageState`, explained as below.

-`pageSize`: how many data can be fetched at one page request.

-`pageKey`: Current key of the page.
+- `pageKey`: Current key of the page.

-`isPageEnded`: Indicates if last page has been loaded.
+- `isPageEnded`: Indicates if last page has been loaded.

-`pageResult`: The result status of currently or last fetching page process.
+- `pageResult`: The result status of currently or last fetching page process.
 Represented by `PageResult<Error,Data>` The result can be `Initial`, `Loading`, `Error`, and `Loaded`.

-`dataset`: The dataset of paging.
+- `dataset`: The dataset of paging.
 Use this dataset to describe item components in paging component.

 ### Paging Controller

-To gluing paging component and paging state, a paging controller is needed.
+To integrate paging component and paging state, a paging controller is needed.
 Controller expose some functionality to modify `MtrPageState`.
 Paging controller emits the `MtrPageState`'value changed using `StateFlow`.